rednafi/rednafi.com/content/go/retry_function.md

 aliases: /go/generic_retry_function
 ---

-I used to go for reflection whenever I needed a `Retry` function in Go.
+I used reach for reflection whenever I needed a `Retry` function in Go.
 It's fun to write, but gets messy quite quickly.

 Here's a rudimentary `Retry` function that does the following: